-Devin Nunes Has His Own Content Farm
+Devin Nunes Has His Own Conservative Content Farm

 Republican congressman Devin Nunes — of oversold-Nunes-memo fame — has his very own alternative news site, Politico noticed on Sunday.
 “The California Republican” is down at the moment, allegedly thanks to “heavy traffic and an attack on our servers,” but you can still access it via the Wayback Machine.
-The House Intelligence Chairman called the site his “online magazine” on Sunday, but if you’re hoping to find hot takes from Nunes like “Goodbye to All That: Why I Un-recused Myself From the Russian Investigation,” you’ll be disappointed.
+The House Intelligence Committee Chairman called the site his “online magazine” on Sunday, but if you’re hoping to find hot takes from Nunes like “Goodbye to All That: Why I Un-recused Myself From the Russian Investigation,” you’ll be disappointed.
 The site is better described as a conservative content farm, as it only publishes heavily aggregated news and commentary from other publications, with the resulting posts occasionally used as fodder for shares on Nunes’s mailed-in Facebook page.

 Nunes’s site, which has a small note pointing out that it is paid for by the Devin Nunes Campaign Committee, has been infrequently publishing since mid-2017.
 Whoever edits it has passed along national and local stories from places like the National Review, the Federalist, Fresno Bee, and Los Angeles Times.
 The content includes perfunctory right-wing clickbait about national political news, stories about California news and politics, and even seven posts about the efforts of the Fresno State Bulldogs.
 Some representative headlines include:

-• “The Russians are everywhere… and nowhere”
+• “The Russians are everywhere … and nowhere”

 • “CHA-CHING: Your Insurance Premiums Probably Paid for Anti-Trump Protests, Programs”